JacopoMattiaMarconi/Creazione-Server-Web/DOCUMENTAZIONE.md

 >         See "systemctl status apache2.service" and "journalctl -xe" for details.
 >

+>         Authentication is required to reload 'apache2.service'.
+>         Authenticating as: adminuser
+>         Password:
+>         ==== AUTHENTICATION COMPLETE ===
+>

 >sudo a2ensite 001-default.conf
 >

+>         Enabling site hm18858-default.
+>         To activate the new configuration, you need to run:
+>           systemctl reload apache2

 ## :warning:
 visonare utente che ha generato errore: <br>